 Applicants who complete their applications early but are not admitted based on only their first semester of grades will be reviewed again once their second semester grades are received.
 The Admissions Committee will review complete applications on a rolling basis.
 Every effort will be made to provide applicants with decisions as quickly as possible.

 When can I expect a decision on my application?

 This depends largely on when your application is complete.
 The Admissions Committee will review applications as quickly as possible, but decisions will be sent out on a rolling basis.
-Most transfer applicants receive a decision within two weeks of their applications becoming complete.

 How many credits are required to apply as a transfer candidate?